-Community Transportation Association of the Northwest provides our members with tools, resources and information, and advocates for favorable policies and practices so they can provide equal opportunities and mobility and transportation options for all people, particularly those with specialized transportation needs.
+Community Transportation Association of the Northwest provides our members, partners and communities with tools, resources and information, and advocates for favorable policies and practices so they can provide equal opportunities and mobility and transportation options for all people, particularly those with specialized transportation needs.
 Initially founded in 1978, Community Transportation Association of the Northwest is a membership-based organization, encompassing nonprofit, for-profit and public transportation providers, as well as Medicaid brokers, planning organizations, service agencies (such as senior centers), and other partners all specializing in and embracing providing transportation to individuals and families with specialized transportation needs throughout Washington State and the Northwest region.

 Together, our members are responsible for and committed to connecting the most vulnerable people in our communities to resources, services, employment, hospitals, education and more.
 We provide educational opportunities, collaborative networking opportunities and aid in the research and development of best practices in the field.